sayonkumarsaha/sagemaker-covid19-detection/README.md

 # sagemaker-covid19-detection

-Built for AWS JAM at re:Invent 2021
+[WIP] Built for AWS JAM at re:Invent 2021